JoeCo0l/twitchbot/README.md

 "bot-name": your newly created bot account's twitch username, all lowercase

-"password": this is an oauth token for you bot account.
+"password": this is an oauth token for your bot account.
 Go to https://twitchapps.com/tmi/ while logged into your chatbot account to generate this token

 "channel": the twitch username of your channel where you want the chatbot to work, all lowercase